asafoadjeif/blog-website-project/README.md

 * Add text sanitation and filter to restrict what users can post.
 * Authorisation system to prevent unauthorised use (underage pupils)
 * Clicking on a post opens it up in a new page.
+* Show the number of comments on each post.